internetstores/app-developer/README.md

 By tapping on a bike, it is expected to see the detail of this bike.
 Feel free to include more data here to enrich your interface.

 #### General requirements
-- Make sure you use clean and simple interface;
+- Make sure you have a clean and simple interface;
 - The solution must be a mobile app.
 So, you are free to use the framework you are most familiar with.
 Flutter, React Native or others hybrid frameworks are preferred;
 - You must provide instructions how to build your solution for both platforms: Android and iOS;